alemarcon/MVVM-iOS-Clean/README.md

 - Navigation router pattern
 - Cocoapods for dependency manager
 - Full use of Dependency Injection
-- Alamofire for easy and fast network request
+- Async Await for network request
 - Combine for view model and view controller binding
 - Localized, just 2 languages for demo porpouse
 - Storyboard for interfaces